 5. High-index lenses

-High-index lenses are a good option for people who need strong prescriptions but don’t want bulky or heavy glasses.
-They are thinner and lighter than standard lenses, making them more comfortable to wear.
-They are also suitable for people with high levels of astigmatism, which can make traditional lenses seem distorted.
+High-index lenses are a good option for people with strong prescriptions who want lighter, thinner glasses.
+They are thinner and lighter than standard lenses for high prescriptions, making them more comfortable to wear.
+They are also suitable for people with high astigmatism, reducing the distortion often seen with standard lenses.

 6. Polycarbonate lenses